-It follows previous generations of mobile technology such as 3G - which gave us mobile internet access that led to the launch of smartphones - and 4G - which offers much faster browsing and allows us to do things like watching videos on the move.
+It follows previous generations of mobile technology such as 3G, which led to the launch of smartphones, and 4G, which enabled faster browsing, allowing us to do things like watching videos on the move.

-One of the main differences is how responsive 5G is.
-For example, gamers will see an end to the slight delays that can occur, when games can take time to reflect what they’re doing on their controller.
+The reduction in latency (the time between instructing a wireless device to perform an action and that action being completed) means 5G is also more responsive.
+This means gamers will see an end to the slight delays that can occur, when games can take time to reflect what they’re doing on their controller.

-But the biggest differences are expected to go far beyond improving the way we use existing products like smartphones or games consoles.
-The instant connection 5G offers and its capacity to have thousands of devices connected at one time opens up the potential for new, innovative services.
+But the biggest differences go far beyond improving the way we use existing technology like smartphones or games consoles.
+The connectivity and capacity offered by 5G is opening up the potential for new, innovative services.

 We have released airwaves needed for 5G products to work, and have helped companies to test 5G services, to help get innovative new services off the ground.